synergycodes/ng-diagram/apps/docs/src/content/docs/api/Components/NgDiagramComponent.md

 > **selectionRemoved**: `EventEmitter`\<[`SelectionRemovedEvent`](/docs/api/types/selectionremovedevent/)\>

-Event emitted when selected elements are deleted from the diagram
+Event emitted when selected edges and nodes are removed from the diagram within deletion operation It carries information about the deleted nodes and edges.

 ***